-Of the County Council's key management personnel, some of the Executive Director Corporate Resources and Director of Finance remuneration costs were recharged to the Fund to reflect time spent supporting the Fund.
-These consisted of salary, fees and allowances of £28,528 (£11,209 2019/20) and employers' pension contributions of £8,815 (£3,464 2019/20).
-The increase on the year reflects the extra time spent by the Director of Finance prior to the commencement of the new Head of Pensions.
+Of the County Council's key management personnel, some of the Deputy Chief Executive & Executive Director of Corporate Resources and the Director of Finance remuneration costs were charged to the Fund to reflect time spent supporting the Fund.
+These consisted of salary, fees and allowances of £12,781 (£28,528 2020/21), employers' pension contributions of £2,594 (£8,815 2020/21) and employer's national insurance contributions of £1,617.
+The decrease on the year reflects the reduction in time spent by the Director of Finance following the appointment of the new Head of Pensions.

-The Executive Director and Director are members of the Fund as contributing Gloucestershire County Council employees.
+The Deputy Chief Executive & Executive Director and Director are members of the Fund as contributing Gloucestershire County Council employees.
 This does not impact on their role as Finance Director and S151 officer, which is clearly defined.

-The Pensions Committee is the decision making body for the Fund and Gloucestershire County Council nominates 6 voting committee members.
+The Pensions Committee is the decision making body for the Fund and Gloucestershire County Council nominates 7 voting committee members.
+Councillor Gray is also a County Councillor but is the District Council's representative on the Pension Committee.

 Each member of the Pension Committee is required to declare their interests at each meeting.
 Mr. P. Clark, the Scheme Member Representative, is a non-voting member of the Pension Committee.
 Mr. Clark is a contributing member of the Pension Fund and this does not impact on his Pension Committee role.
-Three members of the Pension Committee were also District Council members as at 31st March 2021 and these are detailed below:
+Three members of the Pension Committee were also District Council members as at 31st March 2022 and these are detailed below:

 Member District Council

 Cllr.
+M. Babbage Cheltenham Borough Council

+Cllr.
 D. Brown Gloucester City Council

 Cllr.
 D. Gray Tewkesbury Borough Council

-Cllr.
-R. Theodoulou Cotswold District Council

-In addition to the roles outlined above, Cllr.
-R. Theodoulou represents the Gloucestershire Pension Fund on the Brunel Oversight Board.
-Cllr L. Stowe is corporate shareholder representative for Gloucestershire County Council for UBICO Limited which is an employer in the Fund.
+Cllr L. Stowe represents the Gloucestershire Pension Fund on the Brunel Oversight Board and is corporate shareholder representative for Gloucestershire County Council for UBICO Limited which is an employer in the Fund.